AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 keywords: [javascript pass by reference]
 categories: [javascript, memory]
 commentsId: 36
-lastUpdated: 2022-07-23
+lastUpdated: 2024-03-20
 thumbnail:
   url: https://images.unsplash.com/photo-1529448005898-b19fc13465b7?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1600&h=900&q=80
 ---

-Regardless of what programming language you end up working with, there will come a point when you'll need to know whether it supports pass by reference or if it's only a pass-by-value language; understanding this can allow you to more clearly trace the flow of data in your programs.
-There's a simple litmus test that can help you figure out which one a language is, but it's also important to understand what exactly these terms mean.
-Unfortunately, this is a topic that isn't always explained clearly.
-Beginners often walk away confused and with the wrong mental model for how memory works.

-Specifically, this explanation is very common for languages like JavaScript:
+If you're reading this article, chances are that you've heard the terms "pass by value" and "pass by reference"—whatever those mean.
+Maybe you were told that JavaScript is a pass-by-value language, or maybe you heard that it's pass by reference.
+More commonly, you've probably heard that it's both.
+This explanation is very common:

 > Primitives are passed by value; objects are passed by reference.

-While it certainly sounds simple enough to be true, it's not.
-JavaScript, like most programming languages, strictly uses pass by value and does not support pass by reference, even though it *does* have what we call "references" (object references).
+This sounds simple enough to be true, but it's actually not.
+JavaScript, like most programming languages, is a pass-by-value language and does not support pass by reference, even though it *does* have what we call "references" (object references).

 To make matters more confusing, [there's a lot of misinformation](https://medium.com/nodesimplified/javascript-pass-by-value-and-pass-by-reference-in-javascript-fcf10305aa9c) out there about this topic.
-It's something that beginners struggle with not only in JavaScript but also in other languages.
+It's something that developers struggle with not only in JavaScript but also in other languages.
 Here's what the Medium article linked above says about passing by reference:

 > Changing the argument inside the function affect the variable passed from outside the function.
 In Javascript objects and arrays follows pass by reference.

-Even the highest rated answer on StackOverflow for [Is JavaScript a pass-by-reference or pass-by-value language?](https://stackoverflow.com/a/3638034/5323344)—with nearly three times more upvotes than the correct answer—misses the mark, claiming that JavaScript is a special case when it really isn't.
+Even the highest rated answer on StackOverflow for ["Is JavaScript a pass-by-reference or pass-by-value language?"](https://stackoverflow.com/a/3638034/5323344)—with nearly three times more upvotes than the correct answer—misses the mark, claiming that JavaScript is a special case when it really isn't.

 In reality, only a few programming languages actually support passing arguments by reference.
 Two such languages are C++ and PHP.
 Other languages—like C, Java, JavaScript, Python, and Go, to name a few that come to mind—pass arguments *by value*.

 So why do so many people get this wrong?
-That's what we're here to find out!
+And does it even matter?
+That's what we're here to learn!
 If you'd like the short answer, feel free to jump to the section titled [Passing Pointers ("References") by Value](#passing-pointers-references-by-value).

 {% include "toc.md" %}

-## Prerequisite Terminology: Arguments vs. Parameters
+## Prerequisite Terminology

-Before we move on, we'll need a quick terminology primer:
+Before we move on, we'll need a quick terminology primer.
+Consider this code:

 ```javascript
 function doSomething(arg) {